-The definitions listed in this Policy are aligned, wherever possible, with the content of the current Msunduzi Town Planning Schemes.
+The definitions listed in this Policy are aligned, wherever possible, with the content of the current Msunduzi Single Land Use Scheme.
 Where applicable, new and amended definitions are introduced.
-Recommendations addressing the revision of the existing Town Planning Schemes in accordance with this Policy and its adherence to various national and provincial Policy and legal requirements are listed in the Annexures to this Policy.
-More detailed supporting extracts of legislation, the Status Quo Report and associated community consultation processes that inform this Policy are held in separate set of documents called "The Portfolio of Evidence to the Msunduzi Boarding House Policy of 2017.
+Recommendations addressing the revision of the existing Town Planning Scheme in accordance with this Policy and its adherence to various national and provincial Policy and legal requirements are listed in the Annexures to this Policy.

-Applications submitted to the municipality prior to the approval of the Msunduzi Draft Consolidated Town Planning Scheme must comply with the definitions of the existing applicable Pietermaritzburg and Ashburton Town Planning Schemes and their subsequent amendments, if within the relevant scheme controlled area, or schedule 3 of the Msunduzi SPLUMA By-Laws, if outside the Scheme controlled areas.
+Applications submitted to the municipality prior to the approval of the Msunduzi Single Land Use Scheme must comply with the definitions of the existing applicable Pietermaritzburg and Ashburton Town Planning Schemes and their subsequent amendments, if within the relevant scheme-controlled area, or schedule 3 of the Msunduzi SPLUM By-Law of 2021, if outside the Scheme controlled areas.